Read on for great tips on how students can keep their homes secure.

 There are so many ways to get hold of someone’s address, house number, and street name through social media – try to avoid making it even easier for people to find you, especially when advertising a big empty student house.

 Immobilise is a great system which aims to repatriate owners with stolen goods, if they fall into the hands of the police.
 Whether it’s a bike or a laptop, it’s worth marking your products.
 Should the worst happen, at least you’ll have a better chance of getting your belongings back.

 Don’t leave broken locks, damaged windows or lost keys to ‘deal with another day’

 The sooner you can alert your landlord to any security issue in your house, the safer you and your housemates will be.
 So, if you’ve lost or misplaced your key outside of your house, you need to let your landlord or estate agent know as soon as possible so they can change the locks.

-And no matter whether it's an upstairs window or down, a broken window is still an entrance into your home for any unwanted visitors.
+Even if it's an upstairs window, a broken window is still an entrance into your home for any unwanted visitors.
 Avoid trying to board it up or fix the lock yourself, there are professional services to do that for you.

 We hope you find these tips useful, and that they’ve encourage you to secure your own home!
-For any questions or further advice on home or student security, don’t hesitate to Tweet Us or contact us here: 0115 942 2315.
+For any questions or further advice on home or student security, don’t hesitate to contact us on 0115 942 2315.